-Starting and growing a business whilst developing yourself as a leader and an entrepreneur can be a daunting prospect and one of the biggest challenges you can face.
+Starting a business whilst developing yourself as a leader and an entrepreneur can be a daunting prospect and one of the biggest challenges you can face.
 Still many entrepreneurs fail to ask for business advice from experienced entrepreneurs or experts.
 Although this strategy is brave, its ultimately fool hardy as although many things you have to experience to learn there are many more things you can learn by listening to the those who’ve been there before, saving yourself a lot of time, headaches and money in the process.

 So why not put yourself ahead of the rest and find take a look at the 102 most important pieces of business advice you’ll ever get, covering starting a business, growing a business and developing yourself as a leader and an entrepreneur.